-i.
-When seeking the Managing Members' authorization for any Project, the CEO shall clearly indicate whether such Project was within the Annual Plans and, if not, how it is to be funded.
+iii.i.
+When seeking the Managing Members' authorization for any Project, the CEO shall clearly indicate whether such Project was within the Capital Investment Annual Plans and or the Managing Member-approved Strategic Business Plan and, if not, how it is to be funded.